SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 -------|---------
 Basic authentication | `Authorization: Basic _base64_encoded_value_of_username:password_`
-OAuth SAML bearer flow  | `Authorization: Bearer _OAuth_token_`
+OAuth SAML bearer flow  | `Authorization: Bearer _OAuth_token_` SAML Based frontend SSO | Use the SSO URL of the tenant with odata-sso in the OData service path.
+For example:  ```https://myxxxxxx-sso.crm.ondemand.com/sap/c4c/odata-sso/c4codataapi```

 In the formats shown above, please note the space between `Basic`, `Bearer` and the values following them respectively.